Gibihakkasy/kms-pilot-project/requirements/012_task_redesign_chat_ui.md

 ## 1. Summary

 This task updates the chat interface using Gradio's `ChatInterface` or `Blocks`.
 It enables multi-turn interactions, displays chat history, and accepts PDF uploads.
 This task is purely frontend-focused and does not yet invoke LangGraph or model inference.
-It also introduces token usage tracking in the UI development phase to benchmark cost and performance.
+It also introduces comprehensive token usage tracking in the UI development phase to benchmark cost and performance.

 ## 2. Project Setup